Skip to main content

 By establishing that sustainable development can be achieved only through inclusive public participation, the Aarhus Convention promotes without discrimination the rights of every person with regard to access to information, public participation in decision-making and access to justice in environmental matters.

 All activities under the Aarhus Convention and its Protocol on Pollutant Release and Transfer Registers (PRTRs) take gender aspects into consideration.
-The Work Programmes of the Aarhus Convention and PRTR for the years 2018-2021 provide equal opportunities for the participation of women and men.
+The Work Programmes of the Aarhus Convention and PRTR for the years 2022-2025 provide equal opportunities for the participation of women and men.
 Currently, women chair the main decision-making bodies under the Convention and the Protocol.
+Currently, women chair the thematic session, the two Task Forces and the Compliance Committee under the Convention.

 Education for Sustainable Development